AmirovAndrew/MarketRisk_FRTB/README.md

 ### Step 2: Create a Virtual Environment

-It is highly recommended to use a virtual environment to manage project dependencies[^5].
+It is highly recommended to use a virtual environment to manage project dependencies.

 ```bash
 # Create the virtual environment